 Garden activities are some of our favorite things to do.
 Roo and I created a small garden together with sunflowers, wildflowers, and morning glories.
 I was surprised at how many teaching opportunities this experience gave us!
 It’s about 3 foot by 3 foot with a teepee like structure for the morning glories to climb when they fill out.
-Here are three pictures just a couple weeks a part.
+Here are five pictures just a couple weeks a part.

 The sunflowers we planted are the “Mammoth” variety so they grow very quickly and very noticeably, making going outside to look at them an exciting adveture every day.
 Here are lessons gardening with Roo has taught her:

 - Simple science of the lifecycle of plants.

 - Every living thing needs water, food, and shelter.

 - The responsibility of caring for a living thing.

 - Simple understanding of the food chain, i.e. plant “eats” soil and sunshine, bugs eat plants, birds eat bugs…

 - Paitence and dealing with disappointment when things don’t happen as quickly as we would like.

 - The beauty and wonder of God’s created world.